A surprising spicy citrus flavor…

 So a lemon drop pepper tastes like lemon?

-It has a definite citrus-y taste, and to some it’s very much like lemon.
+It has a definite citrus taste, and to some, it’s very much like lemon.
 But depending on your taste buds, the ground (and temperature) the chilies were grown in, and their maturity, the tastes from pepper to pepper will vary ever so slightly.
 Sometimes it’s more fruity, other times it tastes a bit more like fresh lemongrass.
-The fruitiness makes the lemon drop a less-pungent substitute for habanero pepper or Scotch bonnet, both of which have similar levels of fruity undertones but come in at least three times hotter that the hottest lemon drop (and typically much hotter).
+The fruitiness makes the lemon drop a less-pungent substitute for habanero pepper or Scotch bonnet, both of which have similar levels of fruity undertones but come in at least three times hotter than the hottest lemon drop (and typically much hotter).

 How can this chili be used?